SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 At the same time, it is likely that Spartacus will evolve from one minor version to the next.
 To allow for gradual changes in the style layer, new or adjusted style rules are added for a specific version, but these changes are not added in the style build process unless you explicitly opt in to receive these changes.
 You need to set a single variable to leverage the latest breaking styles changes.
 Note that non-breaking changes are added regardless.

-## Configure the Styling Version In a Spartacus App
+## Configuring the Styling Version in a Spartacus App

 A Spartacus app can declare the style version it wants to use by overriding the `$styleVersion` variable.

-By default the `$styleVersion` value is the `.0` version of the latest major version (like 3.0, 4.0 or 5.0).
-As an example, for Spartacus version 4.3, the default `$styleVersion` in the styling library is 4.0.
+By default, the `$styleVersion` value is the `.0` version of the latest major version (such as, `3.0`, `4.0`, or `5.0`).
+To use Spartacus version 4.3 as an example, the default `$styleVersion` in the styling library is 4.0.

-When you install Spartacus via the schematics installer, the installer generates the line of style code that overrides the `$styleVersion` value.
-The installer sets the value to the Spartacus version being installed or to the feature level being provided to installer from the command line.
+When you install Spartacus using the schematics installer, the installer generates the line of style code that overrides the `$styleVersion` value.
+The installer sets the value to the Spartacus version being installed or to the feature level that is provided to the installer from the command line.

 The Spartacus installer defines the `$styleVersion` value in the `<sourceRoot>/styles.scss` file.
-In this file, if you install spartacus 4.3, you should find the following line:
+In this file, if you install Spartacus 4.3, you should find the following line:

-#### \<sourceRoot>/styles.scss

 ```scss
 $styleVersion: 4.3;